canjs/canjs/docs/can-guides/Guides.md

 > To minimize the cost of building and maintaining JavaScript applications by balancing innovation and stability, helping developers transcend a changing technology landscape.

-Read more on [guides/mission] about our mission and how we’ve been accomplishing those goals for 10 years.
+[guides/mission Read more about our mission] and how we’ve been accomplishing those goals for 10 years.

 If CanJS’s heart isn’t enough to convince you it’s a good fit, read up on its